palvarezimaz/garden-of-earthly-delights/README.md

 ## Current state of development

-You can check the live, surge-sponsored app at [garden-of-delights.surge.sh](https://garden-of-delights.surge.sh)
+You can check the live, surge-sponsored app at [garden-of-earthly-delights.surge.sh](garden-of-earthly-delights.surge.sh)

 The current status is **Under development**.